UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 This event produces a differetn artifact that we analyse.
 Is a scanned picutre that has the infomration of the motorcycles that arrived.
 We match this information with the motorcycles marked as "incoming" and if the series numbers concide, then the motorcycle transtiosn to "in_stock".
 ![Delivery Document](https://raw.githubusercontent.com/UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/main/photos_readme/delivery_document)

-## Data Extraction of National Identity Documents with Gemini 3.1 lite
+## Data Extraction of National Identity Documents
 The aim of this module is to extract the necessary information out of Mexican National ID.
 We collect the information we need to create a future sale contract.
 This method improves teh company current approach since the sale personel manually fills all information into a contract.
 The latter is time consuming and produces multiple typing erros.
 <img src="https://raw.githubusercontent.com/UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/main/photos_readme/ID_template" width="600"/>